ssreekar/Tomatimer/README.md

 https://tomatimer-1a435.web.app/

 Tomatimer is a website intended to aid productivity via the pomodoro technique.
-If helps you set up standard or custom work and break timers, that auto cycle helping you manage your work study balance.
+It helps you set up customisable timers to better manage your work and break balance.
+It also keeps tracks and summerizes your productivity to help you get more done.

 This website is currently very much a work in progress and is currently on version: